 Sarah Reynolds, a marine art expert at Christie's, said: "Jamie Medlin is one of the finest living marine artists, whose work has garnered international recognition."

-He said the exposure from Christie's has led to some "high profile" commissions, including two paintings for venture capitalist Tom Perkins, and for rock legend Eric Clapton, of his motorboat Va Bene.
+Mr Medlin said the exposure from Christie's has led to some "high profile" commissions, including for rock legend Eric Clapton of his motorboat.

-"My hope is my photographer style, based on detail and accuracy, lends itself perfectly to oil paintings of a maritime theme."
+"My hope is my photographer style, based on detail and accuracy, lends itself perfectly to oil paintings of a maritime theme," he added.